 On November 4, 2013 we repaid the Citi Facilities Agreement using the proceeds from the Bond and the New Senior Facilities Agreement.
 Following the repayment, the maximum amount made available under the Citi Facilities Agreement was decreased.
 Thus amended, the Citi Facilities Agreement consists of (i) an uncommitted overdraft/bank guarantee facility in the amount of US\$5.0 million and (ii) an uncommitted bank guarantee facility with an initial amount of US\$8.1 million and €500,000.
+On November 25, 2014 the uncommitted overdraft/bank guarantee facility was increased to US\$7.0 million.

-As of June 30, 2014, overdraft/bank guarantee facility was fully utilised (US\$5.0 million), and we had Letters of Guarantee issued in the amount of US\$7.3 million and €500,000.
+As of September 30, 2014, overdraft/bank guarantee facility utilised was (i) US\$3.7 million (out of which US\$1.0 million are letters of guarantee), and (ii) we had letters of guarantee issued in the amount of US\$5.9 million and €500,000.